BangNopall/motentsix/README.md

 # Motensix
-project source code from the motentsix website which is a project for a website for one of the classes of the Telkom Malang Vocational High School
+- Project source code from the motentsix website which is a project for a website for one of the classes of the Telkom Malang Vocational High School

 ## Link Demo For Website
 - This is Demo link for Motentsix Website :